J.Lo Just Wore The Robe Version Of The Jungle Print Dress

-On Mother’s Day, Jennifer Lopez reminded her daughter just how cool a mom she is by reinventing one of fashion's most iconic outfits: the Versace jungle print dress Lopez wore at the 2000 Grammys.
+On Mother’s Day in the US, Jennifer Lopez reminded her daughter just how cool a mum she is by reinventing one of fashion's most iconic outfits: the Versace jungle print dress Lopez wore at the 2000 Grammys.
 In an Instagram video for a J.Lo Beauty campaign for the holiday, which Lopez shot alongside her daughter Emme and her mom Guadalupe, the singer-actress can be seen preparing for the photoshoot while wearing a green, jungle-print silky robe from the Italian fashion brand.

 The original gown featured a below-the-navel V-neck and a slit up the centre — details that made it go viral during an era that still involved dial-up.
 Lopez’s latest version included a super-short hemline and billowy sleeves.
 Later in the Instagram video, she changed into a dusty rose-colored look by LaPointe, which her daughter and mother both wore as well.
 Though perfect for the Mother’s Day shoot, we can’t help but prefer her choice of attire for the getting-ready portion of the video.